keb/keb.now.sh/content/backlog.md

 ## Completed

+* The Legend of Zelda: Breath of the Wild - **4/5**
+  * A landmark in open-world 3D game development.
+After over a decade of sticking to a proven formula, Nintendo took inspiration from the series' roots and reinvented the series whilst making bold innovations to the genre.
 * Inside - **3/5**
   * A 2D adventure reminiscent of Limbo.
 Bleak, haunting presentation with glimpses of a more personal message, tied together with mediocre gameplay.
 * Dragon Quest III (SNES) - **2/5**